Keruspe/blog/posts/2012-12-10-knowing-your-system---part-3---source-based-distributions-the-gentoo-example.md

 compiling my own kernel, or when I wanted to do really specific operations, I was immediately limited by the design of this distribution.

-I was a student at this time, and my class-mate [Kevin Decherf](http://blog.kdecherf.com/) told me he was using [Gentoo](http://www.gentoo.org/). on his server.
+I was a student at this time, and my class-mate (and now colleague) [Kevin Decherf](http://blog.kdecherf.com/) told me he was using
+[Gentoo](http://www.gentoo.org/). on his server.
 I immediately asked him if he agreed to plan an Install Party the week just after that.
 During this session, I installed a minimal system, discovering the distribution.
 At the end of the day, it was barely booting to an xterm.